geyerbri/kora-nav-test/docs/user-accounts/viewing_your_user_account.md

 ---
 # Viewing Your User Account

 Every Kora user has a user account.
-This profile contains profile information, permissions information and their record history.
+Their user account contains profile information, permissions information and a record history that can be viewed by the users themselves and administrators.
 In order to view your user account information, follow these directions:

 1. Click on the **Person Icon** at the top-right of the page in the navigation bar. <p align="center"> <img src="../user-accounts-img/viewing_your_user_account_1_annotated.png" width="100%" style="align:center" title="Step 1"> </p>